culturing/poems/Poems/2026-01-08/02 Ariadne II.md

 Ariadne, I liked you better
-before you became a goddess, with Theseus, not Dionysius, though I did intend to invert the ending and not leave you stranded on Naxos.
+before you became a goddess, with Theseus, not Dionysus, though I do intend to invert the ending and not leave you stranded on Naxos.
-Still I can see why you'd like Dionysius after years as the mistress of the labyrinth, where your father the King enforced holy order despite all winding ways.
+Still I can see why you'd like Dionysus after years as the mistress of the labyrinth, where your father the King enforced holy order despite all winding ways.
 But the god of wine is unlikely to fill your cup for long